Skip to main content

 Before you begin

-- Cut out a copy of the aircraft facts and images for each group.
-You need to cut each fact separately, so they can be mixed up.
+• Print out the sheets, with one for each group.
+You need to cut each image, name or fact separately, so they can be mixed up.

 Play the game

-- Once a group has all of the correct facts together, they should talk about them in their group.
-Did they know any of the facts already?
+8. Once finished, ask the group to talk about the cards, pictures, names and facts.
+Did they know any of the information already?
 Have they seen any of these aircraft before?
 Which one is their favourite, and why?

 Reflection